johannschopplich/nuxt-gtag/README.md

 If you want to manually manage consent, i.e. for GDPR compliance, you can use the `grantConsent` method to grant the consent.
 Make sure to set `initialConsent` to `false` in the module options beforehand.

-This function accepts an optional ID in case you want to initialize a custom Gtag ID and haven't set it in the module options.
+This function accepts an optional ID in case you want to initialize a custom Google tag ID and haven't set it in the module options.

 ```ts
 const { grantConsent } = useGtag()